 BFree is our relational hub, open every day after school for local young people aged 11-17.
 The aim of BFree is to provide a safe, positive space for young people to meet friends, enjoy activities & games, and get to know our youth workers.
 BFree allows our team to build positive relationships with local young people, and by doing so we can understand their needs and support them in other areas of their lives.
 Our team can help with counselling, careers advice and support with learning specific skills.

 BFree is open Monday-Friday from 3:15 until 6:15pm, and is currently attended by approximately 70 different young people every week.
 Each week we run competitions, arts & crafts.
 Our state of the art space is equipped with 6 iMac computers, a pool table, 4 games consoles and the Allsaints coffee shop.

 If you are interested in volunteering with us at BFree, please get in touch.

 In September 2015 LYP launched the new Mole Valley One-to-One Service, which will offer Counselling or Mentoring to young people referred to us by Surrey’s Youth Support Service.
 This service is part of Surrey County Council’s Early Help initiative, aiming to provide early intervention before a young person requires specialist support.

 Although this service is referral based with priority given to Surrey County Council, Surrey CAMHS, local schools, police, and direct referrals.
 Please contact us if you are seeking support for a young person aged 11-18.

-Our One to One service is headed up by Jude Crome and Alex Ball, who have both been supporting local young people through One to One services for 8 years.
+Our One to One team have all been trained in counselling and have been supporting local young people through One to One services for over 10 years.
 Please contact us to find out more.

-In 2017, LYP launched Bookham Youth Project, in partnership with three Bookham Churches.
+In 2017, LYP launched Bookham Youth Project in partnership with three Bookham Churches.
 This work involves running open access youth provision within Bookham Youth Centre, as well as offering detached youth work, work within local schools including Howard of Effingham, and faith courses in partnership with the local churches.